 The secret lies in the filter: a specifically designed cloth filter to hold back all the unwanted compounds and create a refreshing, smooth coffee.

-Many cafes across the country use the Toddy system for their cold brew production (either the small home brewer or the larger commercial version).
+Many cafes use the Toddy system for cold brew (either the small home brewer or the larger commercial version).
 It can produce really solid coffee without requiring any sort of expertise or other fancy equipment.

 If you are leaning towards the Toddy, simply consider: